 Geography 340 is a 100% online course: we do not, as an entire class, meet physically at any time during the term.
-Indeed, even if we wanted to, this would be impossible as some of you, especially in the summer, are living in other parts of Wisconsin, the US, or the world, or perhaps traveling throughout the term while on a study-abroad program.
+Indeed, even if we wanted to, this would be impossible as some of you are living in other parts of Wisconsin, the US, or the world, or perhaps traveling throughout the term while on a study-abroad program.
+However, we definitely encourage you to meet with us during our office hours just to introduce yourselves and chat (take a look at our biographies to see if your interests or curiosities overlap with our experiences or research focuses!).